aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 ### Instances Attaching Volumes to Themselves

 If you need to grant an instance the ability to attach/detach an EBS volume to/from itself, then using `grantAttachVolume` and `grantDetachVolume` as outlined above will lead to an unresolvable circular reference between the instance role and the instance.
-In this case, use `grantAttachVolumeToSelf` and `grantDetachVolumeFromSelf` as follows:
+In this case, use `grantAttachVolumeByResourceTag` and `grantDetachVolumeByResourceTag` as follows:

 ```ts
 const instance = new ec2.Instance(this, 'Instance', {